Rafnuss/Digitization-of-A-Bird-Atlas-of-Kenya/README.md

 ## Bibliographic Citations

 Lewis, Adrian, and Derek Pomeroy.
 1989.
 A Bird Atlas of Kenya. edited by A. A. Balkema.
 Rotterdam: CRC Press. https://doi.org/10.1201/9781315136264

 Britton, P. L. 1980.
 Birds of East Africa: Their Habitat, Status and Distribution.
 Nairobi: East Africa Natural History Society.

 Larsen, R., T. Holmern, S. D. Prager, H. Maliti, and E. Røskaft.
 2009.
-“Using the Extended Quarter Degree Grid Cell System to Unify Mapping and Sharing of Biodiversity Data.”
-African Journal of Ecology 47(3):382–92. https://doi.org/10.1111/j.1365-2028.2008.00997.x
+Using the Extended Quarter Degree Grid Cell System to Unify Mapping and Sharing of Biodiversity Data. *African Journal of Ecology* 47(3):382–92. https://doi.org/10.1111/j.1365-2028.2008.00997.x

+Fisher, David, and Nigel Hunter.
+2016.
+East African Rarities Committee (EARC) Special Report Species included for East African countries in Britton (1980) which have since been considered unacceptable. *Scopus: Journal of East African Ornithology* 36.2: 55-64.[link](https://www.ajol.info/index.php/scopus/article/view/139746)

+Fanshawe, J.H., Prince, P. and Irwin, M. 1992.
+Black-bellied Storm Petrel Fregetta tropica, Antarctic Prion Pachyptila desolata, and Thin-billed Prion P. belcheri: three species new to Kenya and East Africa. *Scopus: Journal of East African Ornithology* 15: 102–108.

+Hunter, N. 2019.
+Checklist of the Birds of Kenya 5th Edition.
+ISBN: 9966-761-37-3

+Taylor, P.B.
+1982.
+Storm-petrels off the Kenya coast. *Scopus: Journal of East African Ornithology* 6: 15-16

+Turner, D.A.
+1985.
+On the claimed occurrence of the Spike-heeled Lark Chersomanes albofasciata in Kenya. *Scopus: Journal of East African Ornithology* 9: 142

 ## How to cite?